Serving as a Poll Worker

 One poll worker was tactless

-On the other hand, when people are proudly declaring their vote for, “dictator on day one,” it really makes you wonder if they deserve to participate in the democratic process.
+Elected officials are supposed to represent the will of the electorate.
+But when people are proudly declaring their vote for, “dictator on day one,” it really makes you wonder if they deserve to participate in the democratic process.

 Patriotism means to stand by the country.
 It does not mean to stand by the president or any other public official, save exactly to the degree in which he himself stands by the country.
 It is patriotic to support him insofar as he efficiently serves the country.
 It is unpatriotic not to oppose him to the exact extent that by inefficiency or otherwise he fails in his duty to stand by the country.